Large Language Model-Based Intelligent Antenna Design System: Introduction

-To address these challenges, the \underline{L}LM-\underline{e}nabled \underline{a}ntenna \underline{m}odeling method (LEAM) is proposed.
-The macro scripting process is divided into systematic steps, and a set of LLM tools based on OpenAI LLM Application Programming Interface (APIs) with designated prompts including responses from other LLM tools are designed for these steps.
+To address these challenges, the \underline{L}LM-based \underline{a}ntenna \underline{d}esign \underline{s}ystem (LADS) is proposed, which consists of an \underline{L}LM-\underline{e}nabled \underline{a}ntenna \underline{m}odeling method (LEAM) and LLM-controlled optimization.
+The modeling macro scripting process is divided into systematic steps, and a set of LLM tools based on OpenAI LLM Application Programming Interface (APIs) with designated prompts including responses from other LLM tools are designed for these steps.
 The input of LEAM is textual descriptions and images (if available), and the output is the antenna model.
 Currently, CST Microwave Studio is used as the EM simulator.
-To the best of our knowledge, this research is the first work investigating LLM-enabled antenna automated modeling.
-Moreover, LEAM is a prompt-only method, avoiding complex and time-consuming fine-tuning (i.e., additional training using specific data for antennas) or retrieval-augmented generation (i.e., providing knowledge databases, such as documents, and books), improving usability.
+To the best of our knowledge, this is the first study to investigate LLM-enabled antenna automated modeling.
+After that, human engineers can propose new design goals to LLM, then review and select solutions from LLMs to refine the antenna design.
+Finally, LLM configures and runs parameter optimization using SB-SADEA, a self-adaptive Bayesian neural network surrogate-model-assisted differential evolution for antenna optimization \cite{liu2022efficient}.